matuteiglesias/journal/content/Media/2025-05-28_Temporal_Analysis_of_News_Articles_and_Automation_.md

 ### Key Activities
 - Analyzed the weekly dynamics of news article publications to identify signal decay and implications for automated monitoring systems.
 - Discussed the need for datasets for clustering and monitoring system design using HDBSCAN, highlighting the absence of readable [[CSV]] files.
-- Examined patterns in economic news coverage post-IPC announcement, suggesting automation methods for summarizing information.
+- Examined patterns in economic news coverage post-IPC announcement, suggesting [[automation]] methods for summarizing information.
 - Explored the narrative sedimentation in economic news cycles and the introduction of new thematic angles.
-- Proposed automation methods for analyzing news on inflation between May 14-22, focusing on content dynamics and narrative analysis.
+- Proposed [[automation]] methods for analyzing news on inflation between May 14-22, focusing on content dynamics and narrative analysis.
-- Analyzed media saturation in political economy on May 23, recommending automation for reports and alerts.
+- Analyzed media saturation in political economy on May 23, recommending [[automation]] for reports and alerts.
 - Investigated weekend information flows, suggesting clustering models for weekly digests.
 - Conducted an analysis of the informative volume on May 26, identifying dominant themes and modeling recommendations.
-- Designed a modular system for transforming news monitoring into effective editorial production, emphasizing automation and [[AI]] integration.
+- Designed a modular system for transforming news monitoring into effective editorial production, emphasizing [[automation]] and [[AI]] [[integration]].

 ### Achievements
 - Developed insights into the temporal patterns of news publications and their implications for monitoring systems.